-I field a ton of questions from people who don’t what they want in an AR-15 or that think they know what they want but don’t know why.
+I field a ton of questions from people who don’t know what they want in an AR-15 or that think they know what they want but don’t know why.
 I’ve got one buddy who has asked me so many AR questions in the last month that I’m thinking about changing my phone number.

 My opinions on AR are just that—opinions.
 If you disagree, please register and comment, I’d love to have some differing viewpoints.
 The most important aspect to an AR is the barrel, so I’ll address barrel specs first.

-If you are not going with an SBR (you have to NFA register anything shorter than 16”) than this is mostly a question of personal taste.
+If you are not going with an SBR (you have to have NFA register anything shorter than 16”) then this is mostly a question of personal taste.
 I will note that if you go with a 16” barrel, get a full 16” barrel, not a 14.5” barrel with a permanently attached flash hider.
-The reason for this is that if you ever get a suppressor you’ll need to either take the flash hider off and register the gun as an SBR or you’ll have to get a quick detach suppressor and have a gunsmith permanently attach the corresponding flash hider.
+The reason for this is that if you ever get a suppressor, you’ll need to either take the flash hider off and register the gun as an SBR or you’ll have to get a quick detach suppressor and have a gunsmith permanently attach the corresponding flash hider.

-To a certain extent, the longer the barrel is the more velocity the round will have.
+To a certain extent, the longer the barrel is, the more velocity the round will have.
 The velocity really starts to drop off when the barrel gets shorter than 12.5”.
 Barrel length is going to depend on use.
 I don’t really have a preference on lengths other than I try to use the shortest one I can to get the desired velocity.

 I always want the lightest one available.
 I think people tend to use WAY heavier barrels than necessary.
 I don’t mind bull barrels on Varmint/Precision rifles, but when I see guys with heavy barreled 16” guns, it just doesn’t seem right.
 You won’t catch me with a heavy barrel on a gun unless it is a belt fed.
 Hell, I wouldn’t even put an M4 or government profile on one of my guns intentionally unless it was select fire.
 Handling the heat of full auto fire is the only reason to lug all that extra barrel mass around.
 I prefer pencil or lightweight profiles.